plumier/plumier/docs/docusaurus/docs/Generic-Controller.md

 | GET    | `/emails`                       | Get list of all emails                                              |

 ## Filters
 Generic controller provided filter query string to narrow API response.
-To be able to filter specific field, the appropriate property needs to be authorized.
+The query respects the `@authorize.read()` and `@authorize.writeonly()`.
+Its mean you will not able to query

 ```typescript {11,16}
 import { Entity, PrimaryGeneratedColumn } from "typeorm"